Our research focus is on writing practices, their cultural contexts and impacts ...

-The research focus of this new, interdisciplinary group is on writing practices, their cultural contexts and impacts.
+The research focus of this interdisciplinary group is on writing practices, their cultural contexts and impacts.
 We are interested in all forms of creative and academic writing, reflective practices, academic literacies, and translation as a creative act.
-The group’s convenor is Linda Anderson.